-This lovely, intriguing vodka didn’t smell like battery acid at all.
+This lovely, intriguing vodka didn’t smell like battery acid..
 It was a colorless liquid and smelled like nothing at all.
 The bottle said SMIRNOFF in bright-red letters.
 “Where did you get it?”
 I asked, with Laura leaning over my shoulder to look.

 “It’s French!”
 Laura demanded.

 “No, you dingbats, it’s American, okay?”
-Sara huffed, with her hand on her hip.
+Sara huffed, her hand on her hip.
 “American and kick-ass.
-You can get drunk on one little drink if you do it right.
+You can get really-really drunk if you do it right.
 Watch me!
-Just pour it in your punch and drink it slow.”
+Just pour it in your punch and drink it fast.”